rarebreed/protean-service/protean/README.md

   - chatbot
 - AI enemies and chatbots for single player play

-Most likely, I will retrofit the existing khadga app for this.
+Most likely, I will proteanfit the existing khadga app for this.
 In fact, I may wind up adding this to the multirepo in the khadga project.

 ## Programming language consideration